aniyy117/next-amazon-scraper/my.md

 1. **Add Components Individually**

-   Use the `add` command followed by the component name:
+   Use the `add` command followed by the component names:

    ```bash
    npx shadcn@latest add button input card